 Amazon Prime is taking the fight to Netflix in a big way by investing massively in its on-demand TV and movie portfolio.
 That means viewers get an amazing selection of top quality watching for not a lot of cash.
-If you’re a Prime member, read on to find out about the best shows on Amazon Prime this winter!
+If you’re a Prime member, read on to find out about the best shows on Amazon Prime this spring!

 In no particular order:

 Political satire is a bit hit and miss, but Alpha House is definitely a hit.
 Starring John Goodman as a senator and a good supporting cast as his housemates, this is a comedic look at how people behave if left alone too long.